troclaux/notes/shell.md

 - `;`: run multiple commands at once regardless of whether previous command was successful or not
   - default behaviour between commands in a shell script when there isn't separators between
   - `command1; command2; command3`
-- `|`: forward the output of a cli program as the input for the next program
+- `|`: forward/pipe the output of a cli program as the input for the next program
   - `cat file.txt | wc -l`
 - `||`: executes the second command only if the first command fails
   - `ls this_file_does_not_exist.txt || echo 'file not found'`